Introduction

 diff A B

-Change the .bashrc File with a Text Editor
+Change the .bashrc File with Text Editor

 Another way to make an alias permanent is to access .bashrc in a text editor.
 To accomplish that: